-- 1.6 The Fund operates for the exclusive purpose of providing retirement benefits and death benefits to eligible participants and beneficiaries. - 1.7 The Fund's benefits are provided on a combination of a final salary (Defined Benefit) basis and a money purchase (Defined Contribution) basis.
+- 1.6 The Fund operates for the exclusive purpose of providing retirement benefits and death benefits to eligible participants and beneficiaries. - 1.7 The Fund's benefits are provided on a combination of a final salary (DB) basis and a money purchase (DC) basis.
 The Fund's assets are held under the legal control of the Fund's Trustee.
-The operation of the Fund is governed by the consolidated Trust Deed and Rules, dated May 2014, and any subsequent Deeds of Amendment. - 1.8 The Defined Contribution ("DC") and Defined Benefit ("DB") Sections are considered in separate sections within this Statement.
+The operation of the Fund is governed by the consolidated Trust Deed and Rules, dated May 2014, and any subsequent Deeds of Amendment.